scristobal/homepage/src/resume.md

 - Lead of a highly performant team of 8 software engineers, data engineers, and data scientists.
 - Established best practices, workflows, tooling, linting, testing, CI/CD, DevOps, and code style guidelines to ensure seamless development processes.

-### Research Engineer at [Innaxis](https://www.innaxis.org) from October 2011 until December 2018.
+### R&D Engineer at [Innaxis](https://www.innaxis.org) from October 2011 until December 2018.

-Principal investigator of international research projects.
-- Promoted in December 2013 to Senior Research Engineer.
-- Promoted in June 2017 to Lead Research and Developer Engineer.
+Promoted in December 2013 to Senior R&D Engineer and in June 2017 to Lead R&D Engineer.
+Main responsablities:
+- Principal investigator of international research projects.
 - Write scientific software using Python and C.
-- Deploy, test, run and profiling of HPC scripts on AWS.
+- Deploy, test and profiling of HPCs on AWS.
 - Scientific and technical writing, publications and conferences.
 - Interdisciplinary teams coordination.

-### Education and academics, from September 2001 until September 2011
+### Education and academic, from September 2001 until September 2011
 Double degree in Mathematics and Engineering, as well as a Master's degree in Mathematics.
 Entry level academic positions at international universities.
 - **Associate Research Fellow**. _Universität Wien, from October 2010 until September 2011;_ Topic: On algebraic geometry, singular geometries over finite fields.
 - **MSc Mathematics and applications**. _Universidad Autonoma de Madrid, from October 2009 until June 2010;_ Majors: Algebraic Geometry and Logic.